 “I think I’ve had enough group sex today,” I demur.

 Doug again questions me about what I’ve done sexually, how I felt about it, and many personal questions about my feelings.
 He makes me feel important, but it isn’t comfortable.
 Perhaps because I’m leaving in the morning, he wants to know as much as possible now.
 It just feels forced.
 Finally, I turn to him, put my finger to my lips and kiss him to stop the questions.
 I expect we’ll get into it, but I sense his reluctance.
-Looking him in the eyes, I ask why he wants to talk so much.
+Looking him in his eyes, I ask why he wants to talk so much.

 “You’re so different from anyone I meet here.
 You don’t guard your feelings.”